Heroin addiction is highly treatable. Proven treatments include medication, behavioral therapy, and supplemental holistic therapies.

 - Suboxone, a combination of buprenorphine and naloxone

-In addition to medication, behavioral therapy approaches such as cognitive-behavioral therapy (CBT) and contingency management have proven effective in treating heroin use disorder, especially when combined with medication.1,4 Other treatments that can contribute to holistic healing include meditation, yoga, hypnotherapy, physical therapy, and participation in a 12-step or other peer recovery program.
+In addition to medication, behavioral therapy approaches such as cognitive-behavioral therapy (CBT) and contingency management have proven effective in treating heroin use disorder, especially when combined with medication.1,4 Other treatments that can be extremely helpful for individuals with heroin addiction include meditation, yoga, hypnotherapy, physical therapy and participation in a 12-step or other peer recovery program.

-If you or someone you love are struggling with heroin addiction, help is available.
-To learn about available treatment options, call 800-934-1582(Who Answers?)
+If you or someone you love is struggling with heroin addiction, help is available.
+To learn about available treatment options, call 800-934-1582(Sponsored)

 Resources